 Could you be our next volunteer?

-If Ann’s words have inspired you, check out our volunteer vacancies.
+If Ann’s words have inspired you, check out our latest volunteering opportunities.

 Ann has been volunteering at her local Bury St Edmunds charity shop ever since it opened in 2014.
 She is now Lead Volunteer, managing 30 other volunteers, as well as a keyholder of the store.